Population Dynamics on Complex Food Webs

 \section{Population Dynamics}

-Given the network structure, we want to define a population dynamics for the individuals of the species described in this food web.
-To each node $i$ we associate a population i.e. a function of time $N_{i}(t)$ which represents the density of individuals of the same trophic species per unit of area.
+Given the network structure, we want to define the population dynamics for the individuals of the species described in this food web.
+We therefore associate with each node $i$ a population, i.e. a function of time $N_{i}(t)$ which represents the density of individuals of the same trophic species per unit of area.

 To describe population dynamics we use the generalized Lotka-Volterra equations :

 where $r_{i}$ is the intrinsic growth rate of species $i$, $K_{i}$ his carrying capacity and $\alpha_{ij}$ represents the effect species $j$ has on the population of species $i$.
 Pulling the carrying capacity into the interaction term the equations became